 Skill Content group/topic Remembering & Understanding Application Analysis Evaluation Representative Task D. Materiality (continued) Tolerable misstatement and performance materiality ~ Understand the use of tolerable misstatement or performance materiality in an audit. ~ Determine tolerable misstatement or performance materiality for the purposes of assessing the risk of material misstatement and determining the nature, timing and extent of further audit procedures in an audit of an issuer or nonissuer.
-E. Assessing and responding to risks of i material misstateme ent, whether du ue to fraud oi r error ~ Determine the pressures, incentives and opportunities for fraud (e.g., fraudulent financial reporting, misappropriation of assets) that could lead to the risk of material misstatement. ~ Determine risk of material misstatement, whether due to fraud or error, at the financial statement level and relevant assertion level for each significant class of transactions, significant account and disclosure. ~ Determine a response to risks of material misstatement at the financial statement level (e.g. maintaining professional skepticism, engagement team supervision, incorporating elements of unpredictability), considering the auditor's understanding of the control environment. ✓ Determine appropriate procedures to assess the operating effectiveness of relevant controls. ~ Determine appropriate substantive procedures to test relevant assertions for each significant class of transactions, significant account and disclosure. ~ Determine procedures to satisfy the requirements and objectives of an attestation engagement. ~ Determine procedures to satisfy the requirements and objectives of an accounting and review services engagement.
+E. Assessing and responding to risks of material misstateme ent, whether du ue to fraud oi r error ~ Determine the pressures, incentives and opportunities for fraud (e.g., fraudulent financial reporting, misappropriation of assets) that could lead to the risk of material misstatement. ✓ Determine risk of material misstatement, whether due to fraud or error, at the financial statement level and relevant assertion level for each significant class of transactions, significant account and disclosure. ~ Determine a response to risks of material misstatement at the financial statement level (e.g. maintaining professional skepticism, engagement team supervision, incorporating elements of unpredictability), considering the auditor's understanding of the control environment. ~ Determine appropriate procedures to assess the operating effectiveness of relevant controls. ~ Determine appropriate substantive procedures to test relevant assertions for each significant class of transactions, significant account and disclosure. ~ Determine procedures to satisfy the requirements and objectives of an attestation engagement. ~ Determine procedures to satisfy the requirements and objectives of an accounting and review services engagement.

-Skill Content group/topic Remembering & Understanding Application Analysis Evaluation Representative Task E. Assessing and responding to risks of E. Assessing and responding to risks of material misstatement, whether due to fraud or error (continued) ~ Assess risks of material misstatement, whether due to fraud or error, at the financial statement level and develop a response by leveraging the combined knowledge and understanding of the engagement team. ~ Assess the potential impact of identified risks of material misstatement at the relevant assertion level for each significant class of transactions, significant account and disclosure, considering the controls the auditor intends to test. ~ Analyze the risk of material misstatement, including the potential impact of individual and cumulative misstatements, to provide a basis for developing planned audit procedures. ~ Use outputs from audit data analytic procedures (e.g. reports and visualizations) to identify transactions that may have a higher risk of material misstatement and interpret the results to develop planned audit procedures.
-F. Planning for and using the work of oth ers ~ Identify the factors to consider in determining the extent to which an engagement team can use the work of the internal audit function, IT auditor, auditor's specialist, management's specialist or a component auditor. ~ Determine the nature and scope of the work of the internal audit function, IT auditor, auditor's specialist, management's specialist or component auditor. ~ Perform and document procedures to determine the extent to which an engagement team can use the work of the internal audit function, IT auditor, auditor's specialist, management's specialist or a component auditor.
+Skill Content group/topic Remembering & Understanding Application Analysis Evaluation Representative Task E. Assessing and responding to risks of material misstateme ent, whether du ue to fraud or error (continu ued) ~ Assess risks of material misstatement, whether due to fraud or error, at the financial statement level and develop a response by leveraging the combined knowledge and understanding of the engagement team. ~ Assess the potential impact of identified risks of material misstatement at the relevant assertion level for each significant class of transactions, significant account and disclosure, considering the controls the auditor intends to test. ~ Analyze the risk of material misstatement, including the potential impact of individual and cumulative misstatements, to provide a basis for developing planned audit procedures. ~ Use outputs from audit data analytic procedures (e.g. reports and visualizations) to identify transactions that may have a higher risk of material misstatement and interpret the results to develop planned audit procedures.
+F. Planning for and using the work of oth ers ~ Identify the factors to consider in determining the extent to which an engagement team can use the work of the internal audit function, IT auditor, auditor's specialist, management's specialist, component auditor or a referred-to auditor. ~ Determine the nature and scope of the work of the internal audit function, IT auditor, auditor's specialist, management's specialist, component auditor or a referred-to auditor. ~ Perform and document procedures to determine the extent to which an engagement team can use the work of the internal audit function, IT auditor, auditor's specialist, management's specialist, component auditor or a referred-to auditor.